MadeBySaints/Flask-Website/README.md

 python app.py

-Open your web browser and navigate to http://127.0.0.1:5000 to access the application.
+Open your web browser and navigate to http://localhost:5000 to access the application.
+Alternatively, on a different device, you can go to your IP address: port 5000

 ## Usage
 ### Home Page